questionlp/blog.linh.social/_posts/2023-07-30-homelab-upgrade-truenas-mini-x-plus.md

 [![Screenshot of TrueNAS SCALE Sharing Page](/assets/images/truenas/truenas-sharing.png "Screenshot of TrueNAS SCALE Sharing Page")](/assets/images/truenas/truenas-sharing.png)

 One configuration setting I would highly recommend you look into is changing the "ACL Type" set for the datasets that be used for SMB shares from `POSIX` to `SMB/NFSv4`.
 The setting is hidden under the dataset's "Advanced Options".
-This can resolve issues where
+This can resolve an issue where browsing directories in SMB shares in Windows takes much longer than expected.

 ## Transferring Data to the TrueNAS Server